open-quantum-safe/liboqs-go/README.md

 First, you must build the master branch of liboqs according to the [liboqs building instructions](https://github.com/open-quantum-safe/liboqs#building), followed (optionally) by a `sudo make install` to ensure that the compiled library is system-wide visible (by default it installs under `/usr/local/include` and `/usr/local/lib` under Linux/macOS).

+Next, install the `liboqs-go` wrapper by typing

+    go get github.com/open-quantum-safe/liboqs-go

+in a terminal/console.
+This will install the wrapper in one of your `$GOPATH` folders.
+In my case the go package manager installs the wrapper in `$HOME/go/src/github.com/open-quantum-safe/liboqs-go`.
+To simplify the instructions to follow, export the path to the wrapper in the `LIBOQSGO_INSTALL_PATH` environment variable by typing in a terminal/console

+    export LIBOQSGO_INSTALL_PATH=/your/path/to/liboqs-go

+In my case `LIBOQSGO_INSTALL_PATH` is set to `$HOME/go/src/github.com/open-quantum-safe/liboqs-go`.

-Next, you must modify the following lines in [`config/liboqs.pc`](https://github.com/open-quantum-safe/liboqs-go/tree/master/config/liboqs.pc)
+Next, you must `cd $LIBOQSGO_INSTALL_PATH` and modify the following lines in [`.config/liboqs.pc`](https://github.com/open-quantum-safe/liboqs-go/tree/master/.config/liboqs.pc)

     LIBOQS_INCLUDE_DIR=/usr/local/include
     LIBOQS_LIB_DIR=/usr/local/lib

-so they correspond to your liboqs installation directories.
+so they correspond to your C liboqs include/lib installation directories.

-Finally, you must add/append the path to the `liboqs-go` wrapper to the `GOPATH` environment variable, then add/append the path to `liboqs-go/config` to the `PKG_CONFIG_PATH` environment variable.
+Finally, you must add/append `$LIBOQSGO_INSTALL_PATH/.config` to the `PKG_CONFIG_PATH` environment variable, e.g.

+    export PKG_CONFIG_PATH=$PKG_CONFIG_PATH:$LIBOQS_INSTALL_PATH/.config

 If running/building on Linux, you may need to set the `LD_LIBRARY_PATH` environment variable to point to the path to liboqs' library directory, e.g.